ppizarror/pygame-menu/docs/index.rst

 objects to display a menu can be painful.
 That why :py:mod:`pygame-menu` was designed.

-Here is a simple example of how to create a menu with :py:mod:`pygame-menu` :
+Here is a simple example of how to create a menu with :py:mod:`pygame-menu` (the code is available in :py:mod:`pygameMenu.examples.simple`):

 1. Import the required libraries